My Photography & Travel Guide to Athens, Greece

 Areopagus Hill

 This rocky outcrop directly below the Acropolis is one of my absolute favorite spots in Athens.
 No admission fee, no crowds before sunrise, and a direct sightline to the Parthenon at eye level.
 Standing here at first light while the city sleeps below you is one of those travel moments that stays with you for years.
+I have been here twice and would come back for this view alone.

 The Areopagus has an extraordinary history.
 In ancient Athens, it was the seat of the city's highest judicial council.
-In Christian history, it is where Paul delivered one of his most famous sermons, as recorded in Acts 17.
+In Christian history, it is where Paul delivered one of his most famous sermons, recorded in Acts 17.
 The flat rock at the top is marked with a plaque in modern Greek noting that speech.

 Mount Lycabettus